rgadon107/Zapier/wiki.md

 ![Zapier_Tables_4_browser_tabs_open_at_once](/images/Zapier_Tables_4_browser_tabs_open.png)

-To access 2 or more Zapier Tables at the same time, open each table in a separate browser tab.
+To access 2 or more Zapier Tables _at the same time_, open each table in a separate browser tab.
 Select the table you want to view by navigating between tabs.

 In the example above, 4 tabs are shown side-by-side.
 From left to right, they include the Zapier Tables landing page (main table navigation) and 3 membership tables.